kumahq/kuma/README.md

 ## Distributions

 Kuma is a platform-agnostic product that comes in many shapes.
-You can explore the available installation options from [the official website](https://kuma.io/install).
+You can explore the available installation options at [the official website](https://kuma.io/install).

-You can use Kuma for both modern greenfield applications built on containers and Kubernetes, as well as existing applications running on more traditional infrastructure.
-Kuma can be fully configured via CRDs on Kubernetes, and via a RESTful HTTP API on other environments that can be easily integrated with CI/CD workflows.
+You can use Kuma for modern greenfield applications built on containers as well as existing applications running on more traditional infrastructure.
+Kuma can be fully configured via CRDs (Custom Resource Definitions) on Kubernetes and via a RESTful HTTP API in other environments that can be easily integrated with CI/CD workflows.

 Kuma also provides an easy to use `kumactl` CLI client for every environment.

 ## Development

-Kuma is under active development and prodution-ready.
+Kuma is under active development and production-ready.

 See [Developer Guide](DEVELOPER.md) for further details.